idris-lang/Idris-dev/docs/reference/language-features.rst

 -  Implicit coercion
 -  ``codata``
 -  Also ``Inf : Type -> Type`` type constructor for mixed data/codata.
-   In fact ``codata`` is implemented by putting recusive arguments under ``Inf``.
+   In fact ``codata`` is implemented by putting recursive arguments under ``Inf``.
 -  ``syntax`` rules for defining pattern and term syntactic sugar
 -  these are used in the standard library to define